jcs-instructor/mobtimer/mobtimer-vscode/CONTRIBUTING.md

 - If this component hasn't been started yet, then in the terminal, enter `yarn run watch`
 - Press F5 (i.e., Run > Debug)
+- When prompted for compiler, search for "debug" and select found tasks
-- Enter VS Code command (ctrl-shift-P in Windows) to run the Hello World task (you should then the mobtimer in the statusbar)
+- A new window should appear.
+Enter VS Code command (ctrl-shift-P in Windows) to run the Hello World task (you should then the mobtimer in the statusbar)

 ## Create an installer